Young Father with Cancer: ‘Hope Has No Limits’

-Avera’s Center for Precision Oncology uses out-of-the box strategies to treat cancers based on the person’s DNA.
+Avera’s Precision Oncology team uses out-of-the box strategies to treat cancers based on the person’s DNA.
 They analyze the patient’s genomic markers or alterations.
 Knowing how the patient’s DNA mutated, along with other hereditary markers, allows doctors to determine how best to treat each patient.

 “This is a new age when we can actually determine the hard genomic drivers in the tumor and match those with the best therapy and then actually monitor it in real time to know how the treatment is working,” said Leyland-Jones.
 “This personalized approach gives Chris a better chance at a longer survival than what standard of care can.”

 Chris has Lynch syndrome, a hereditary condition that increases the chance of developing multiple types of cancer at a younger age, which is known to respond better to immunotherapy treatment.
 Chris also is receiving chemotherapy and another medication to target a specific alteration found in his genes.

 With continued monitoring, the Avera Precision Oncology team can better determine how Chris’ genes continue to change and alter treatment to keep the cancer under control.
 He also recently had a procedure that injected radiation directly into the liver tumor to further shrink and eradicate it.